Creating a custom connection using AWS S3 is how you can load data to the CDP that are not supported by one of the native integrations.

 Steps for Creating a Custom Import ConnectionStep1: Add a Connection

-To add a new connection, simply click the Add Connection button.
+To add a new connection, simply click the Create Connection button.

 Step 2: Choose the custom connection tile and what type of connection you want to create.

-Step 3a: If you chose to set up ongoing imports using AWS S3
+Step 3a: Set up ongoing imports using AWS S3

-Once you click continue, the system will create the data sources for you and generate two pieces of information that you can use to set up your automation.
+Once you click continue, the system will create the data sources for you and generate the information you will need to set up your data import automation process.

-- You will see path locations for each data source that you created.
-In this example, we created an account and contact source.
-After clicking continue we now see two AWS S3 folders for Account and Contact.
+- Path locations for each data source that you created will be shown.
+In this example, we created an account, contact, and opportunity source.
+After clicking continue we now see three AWS S3 folders for these objects.
 The text represents the path location of the folders where you can send your account and contact data to for import.

-You can download the credentials and then click done.
-Once you have clicked done, you will be taken to the data source page where you will see your newly created sources.
+You can download the credentials as a CSV file to store them and then click done.
+You will then be taken to the data source page where you will see your newly created sources.

 Now that you have created the custom connection and the data sources, you can send a sample file of what you would like to load to the CDP to the AWS S3 path.

-Each data source will have it's own path.
-In the example shown in this article, an Account and Contact data source was created.
-You can use the path locations provided in the downloaded CSV or copy them from the data source on the Source List page.
+Each data source (ex: Account, Contact, Opportunity) will have it's own path.
+You can find the path locations in the downloaded S3 Credentials CSV or copy them from the "AWS S3 Location" column on the Source list page.

-Once you click continue you will be prompted to select what type of data it is, map your fields and create settings for matching to the CDP.
+Once you click continue, you will be prompted to select the type of data, map your fields, and create settings to match and merge your data into the CDP.

 Read our next article to find out how to map fields for a custom connection.